erSubhashThapa/100daysofcode/r1-log.md

 ### 3/31/19

 - ## 100Daysofcode Tweet Search Project
-  I'm taking a break from my twitter app project to play with the USDA NDB API to get better at working with api's and asynchrnousity.
+  I'm taking a break from my twitter app project to play with the USDA NDB API to get better at working with api's and asynchronicity.

 - ## USDA Food Composition Database App